Exploring Cosmos Staking: A Guide to Staking ATOM

 The popular self-custodial wallet supports multiple Cosmos-based assets like Osmosis, Celestia, and Injective, and allows you to stake ATOM directly from the wallet interface.
 Users may access Keplr via the Android/iOS app or a desktop browser.

-Aside from ATOM staking, Keplr supports various features, including voting on governance proposals, sending and receiving crypto, and swapping.
+In addition to ATOM staking, Keplr supports voting on governance proposals, sending and receiving crypto, and swapping.
 One may also explore the various decentralized apps (DApps) within the Cosmos ecosystem.

 Coinbase – Trusted Centralized Exchange